 Another way to cut the heat level is simply to cook the peppers for a longer time.
 Let the prolonged cooking occur, allowing the capsaicin to slowly dissipate.

 You can also lessen the heat by including acidic ingredients or dairy in your dish.
+This is why lime and sour cream often accompany spicy foods.
 For more information on how to lessen the heat using ingredients, check out our article, How To Tone Down Spicy Food.